dojo/widgets/README.md

 ## How to customize a widget

-There are may ways in which you can customize the behavior and appearance of Dojo 2 widgets.
+There are many ways in which you can customize the behavior and appearance of Dojo 2 widgets.
 See the [`widget-core`](https://github.com/dojo/widget-core) README for examples of how to customize the theme or a specific CSS class of a widget.

 Or can you write your own widget that extends an official widget.